CodeName33/EasyBoatController/README.md

 Using chrome on your mobile device on notebook goto http://codename33.ru/apps/ebc/ (or your own url).

 Install EasyBoatController as desktop application.
-Now you hawe app installed (it will work even without internet after first run).
+Now you have app installed (it will work even without internet after first run).

 # Using Both parts